SeaFilmz/McFly/README.md

   </ul>

 <h3>String Command</h3>
-  <p><b>"</b> is used at the beginning of text to convert it to a string.
-In addition, the string is printed out without " printed at the beginning of the text.</p>
+  <p><b>"</b> is used at the beginning and end of text to convert it to a string.
+In addition, the string is printed out without the beginning and ending ".</p>

 <h3>Special Commands</h3>
   <ul>